festim-dev/FESTIM/docs/source/userguide/newton_solver.rst

 Newton solver
 =============

-For advanced simulations, the parameters of the Newton solver can be adopted depending on a specific problem.
+For advanced simulations, the parameters of the Newton solver can be adapted depending on a specific problem.

 -----------------
 Built-in options
 -----------------
 A limited set of the solver parameters can be accessed via the built-in attributes of classes.

-The parameters of the Newton solver for :class:`festim.HTransportProblem` can be chosen in :class:`festim.Settings` (see :ref:`settings_ug` for an example).
+The parameters of the Newton solver for :class:`festim.HTransportProblem` can be chosen in :class:`festim.Settings` (see :ref:`settings_ug`).
 Absolute and relative tolerances of the Newton solver are defined with ``absolute_tolerance`` and ``relative_tolerance`` attributes, respectively.
 The maximum number of the solver iterations can be set using the ``maximum_iterations`` parameter.
-Additionally, there is an option to choose linear solver and preconditioning methods that suit better for a particular problem.
+Additionally, there is an option to choose linear solver and preconditioning methods that may be more suitable for particular problems.

 The linear solver method can be set with the ``linear_solver`` attribute.
 The list of available linear solvers can be viewed with: ``print(fenics.list_linear_solver_methods())``.